-For the three and nine months ended September 30, 2016, the Company recorded an income tax benefit of \$1.3 million and \$5.0 million, respectively.
-For the three and nine months ended September 30, 2015, the Company recorded an income tax benefit of \$160,000 and \$0, respectively.
-The income tax benefit for the three and nine months ended September 30, 2016 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the potential to carry back losses to 2014 and the net loss generated by NewLink's foreign subsidiary.
-Income tax rate primarily due to changes in the valuation allowance for deferred taxes, the ability to carry back losses to 2014, and the net loss generated by the NewLink's foreign subsidiary.
+For the three months ended March 31, 2017, the Company recorded an income tax benefit of \$310,000.
+For the three months ended March 31, 2016, the Company recorded an income tax benefit of \$1.6 million.
+The income tax benefit for the three months ended March 31, 2017 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the potential to carry back losses to 2015 and the net loss generated by NewLink's foreign subsidiary.
+Income tax benefit for the three months ended March 31, 2016 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the ability to carry back losses to 2014 and the net loss generated by the NewLink's foreign subsidiary.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of September 30, 2016 and December 31, 2015, respectively, due to the uncertainty of future recoverability.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2017 and December 31, 2016, respectively, due to the uncertainty of future recoverability.

-The Company has a reserve for uncertain tax positions related to state tax matters of \$653,000 as of September 30, 2016 recorded within Accrued Expenses in the condensed consolidated balance sheet.
+The Company has a reserve for uncertain tax positions related to state tax matters of \$843,000 as of March 31, 2017 recorded within Accrued Expenses in the condensed consolidated balance sheet, which includes the accrual of interest and penalties.
+The Company does not expect the amount to change significantly within the next 12 months.